Sir Henry Robinson, 1st Baronet

+Life and career

-Robinson was born in Dublin, the son of Sir Henry Robinson (1823–1893) and his wife Eva (née Medora), daughter of the 10th Viscount Valentia.
+Henry Robinson was born in Dublin, the son of Sir Henry Robinson (1823–1893) and his wife Eva (née Medora), daughter of the 10th Viscount Valentia.
 Although he initially started work in a London merchant's office, he followed his father into the Irish Civil Service at the age of nineteen.
 He served in a number of temporary positions before being appointed an inspector with the Local Government Board for Ireland, with which he remained for the rest of his career.
-He eventually became vice-president of the Board, a position previously held by his father, in 1898 and retired in 1922.
+He eventually became vice-president of the Board, a position previously held by his father and generally the body's operational leader, in 1898, and retired in 1922.

-Robinson was appointed Companion of the Order of the Bath (CB) in the 1897 Diamond Jubilee Honours and Knight Commander of the Order of the Bath (KCB) in the 1900 Birthday Honours.
-He was appointed to the Privy Council of Ireland in the November 1902 Birthday Honours, entitling him to the style "The Right Honourable".
-He was created a Baronet in the 1920 New Year Honours.

 Robinson left Ireland in 1923, selling his Foxrock house, and went to live in Ealing as his life was under threat.
 He published a couple of volumes of memories of his Irish life in 1923–24, entitled 'Memories, Wise and Otherwise'.

 He was succeeded in the baronetcy by his eldest son, Christopher.
 He had four granddaughters through his daughter Eva Eleanor Hone (d.
 1894), including the stained glass artist Evie Hone.

+Recognition

+Robinson was appointed Companion of the Order of the Bath (CB) in the 1897 Diamond Jubilee Honours and Knight Commander of the Order of the Bath (KCB) in the 1900 Birthday Honours.
+He was appointed to the Privy Council of Ireland in the November 1902 Birthday Honours, entitling him to the style "The Right Honourable".
+He was created a Baronet in the 1920 New Year Honours.